-Lido: Aragon Contract Secures Ethereum Liquid Staking Service
+Lido DAO: Aragon Contract Secures Ethereum Liquid Staking Service

 TLDR: Lido uses the Legacy AragonOS stack and custom implementations to govern the Lido protocol, which holds billions of dollars in value.